commschamp/comms_champion/README.md

 # Other Available Protocols
-The [COMMS Library](#comms-library) just provides an infrastructure for implementation of various communication protocols and the [CommsChampion](#commschampion-tools) tool just provides consistent UI environment to be able to visually analyse communication protocols that were developed using the [COMMS Library](#comms-library).
+The [COMMS Library](#comms-library) just provides an infrastructure for implementation of various communication protocols and the [CommsChampion](#commschampion-tools) tools just provide consistent environment to be able to analyse and debug communication protocols, that were developed using the [COMMS Library](#comms-library).

 There is [comms_all_protocols](https://github.com/arobenko/comms_all_protocols)
-project that serves as a bundle to compile all the communication protocols, that where developed using the [COMMS Library](#comms-library), and relevant plugins for [CommsChampion](#commschampion-tools) tool, all at once.
+project that serves as a bundle to compile all the communication protocols, that where developed using the [COMMS Library](#comms-library), and relevant plugins for [CommsChampion](#commschampion-tools) tools, all at once.
 The README file of this project contains the updated list of all the protocols that have been implemented and can be used as reference.